 Early Childhood Education

 Rwanda has recently introduced English, (in Rwanda, it is their third language), as the primary language for teaching in schools.
 Many children in rural communities have had no exposure to the English language.
-The preschools will use English for everyday dialogue between teachers and children.
+The preschools use English for everyday dialogue between teachers and children.

-24 teachers have received additional training from Canadian teachers to enable them to offer a sound educational foundation in English.
+Teachers have received additional training from Canadian and USA teachers to enable them to offer a sound educational foundation in English.
 This training helps to equip them with the necessary skills to prepare young children for the future and support their successful entry into the formal education system.
 The benefits were clearly identified in comments made by a local pastor, “Even those teachers who teach primary school are appreciating this program because in year one now it is no problem to have many children because the children started in nursery school.”

 Nourishing sorghum porridge is given to the children every day.
 For many, this might be their only meal.

 The children have the Embrace Rwanda school uniform made by the graduates of the Kigeme Vocational Training Centre Sewing School.